 A few things changed about my day-to-day routine that helped the pregnancy go smoothly:

 - Per the previous conversation with the scheduling team, I was moved onto a new project where my responsibilities weren’t quite so great, allowing me to focus on preparing for the upcoming life changes.

 - I found myself a high-rise chair, so I could sit down when the teammate I shared a desk with wanted to stand.

 - I was careful to avoid taking on any extracurricular work and to set down things I didn’t need to be doing.

 - After a conversation with my Career Development Manager and a Managing Partner, we decided to relax my 40-hour expectation to make room for rest and doctor visits.

 - The other moms at Atomic offered support and encouragement as I struggled with the lost sleep and increasing discomfort of late pregnancy.

 - I took occasional days to work from the comfort of home when I needed to.

 In the months leading up to my parental leave, I had several conversations with Atomic leadership to outline the details of what leave would look like.
 Though the event was, by nature, unpredictable in timing, we used my due date as a starting point to block out the time I would be out of the office.
-I also scheduled vacation for the week before my due date to rest and prepare.
+I also scheduled vacation time for the week before my due date to rest and prepare.
 This meant that I had a specific cutoff date to look forward to when late pregnancy became especially taxing.

 Atomic also gave me a copy of the medical leave paperwork that I’d need to have the doctors fill out.
-I kept this in my hospital bag so we wouldn’t forget it on the big day.
+I kept this in my hospital bag, so we wouldn’t forget it on the big day.